purwar1997/shopease/README.md

 - Create React App to initialize React project
 - Tailwind CSS to style UI components
-- React Router v6 to implement client side routing
+- React Router v6 to implement client-side routing
-- Redux Toolkit to save global state in an external store
+- Redux to save global state in an external store
-- Redux Thunks to fetch data and save it in a Redux store
+- Redux Thunks to fetch data from APIs and save it in a Redux store
-- Axios client to send API requests
+- Axios client to send HTTP requests
 - JSON Server as a mock backend to serve incoming API requests
 - Configured PM2 to keep JSON Server running as a daemon process to ensure availability
 - Morgan to log information about HTTP requests
 - Deployed on DigitalOcean droplet using Nginx as a web server